jocelyn-Works/Social-World/README.md

 social networks project with Symfony

 Registration, Connection and the possibility of resetting your password by sending an email.
-The user must log in to access the application where he can publish, like, comment and add friends for their published messages
+The user must log in to access the application where he can publish, like, comment and add friends for published private messages

 ![connected](assets/images/screenshot.png)